-Canon Highlight tone priority – usefull for raw shooting?
+Canon Highlight Tone Priority – usefull for raw shooting?

-Highlight tone priority, HTP, is a feature from Canon with the goal to preserve highlights.
+Highlight Tone Priority, HTP, is a feature from Canon with the goal to preserve highlights.
 From the Canon EOS 6D manual:

 ”Highlight details are improved.
 The dynamic range is expanded from the standard 18% gray to bright highlights.
 The gradation between the grays and highlights becomes smoother.”

-Raw wise there seems to be no difference if you shoot ISO 100 or 200(D+), ISO 200 or 400(D+) etc. With a Canon EOS 6D the ISO settings ISO 50, ISO 100 and ISO 200(D+) have no difference in dynamic range.
-With the same shutter speed and aperture, the same amount of highlights are clipped.
+On a Canon EOS 6D, ISO 50, ISO 100, and ISO 200 (D+) show no difference in dynamic range.
+With the same shutter speed and aperture, the same amount of highlight clipping occurs.

 Highlights clipped at ISO 100